-After stomach cancer surgery you may notice a variety of adverse effects that can arise including weight loss and nutrition problems, dumping syndrome and diarrhea issues.
+After stomach cancer surgery you may notice a variety of adverse effects that can arise including weight loss and nutrition problems and dumping syndrome.

 Select A Topic:

 The most common problem post stomach cancer surgery is weight loss.

 Early satiety or feeling full quickly after food and drink means that you don’t want to eat as much even though your calorie requirements are unchanged (or even increased around the time of your surgery).